-We also mentioned eating more low-fiber foods and the reason being is fiber tends to soak up water creating more fullness.
-So, meats, dairies, and white rice are good options for a lower fiber diet.
+We also mentioned eating more low-fiber foods and the reason is fiber tends to soak up water creating more fullness.
+So, meats, dairy, and white rice are good options for a lower-fiber diet.
 Although, you still need fiber for healthy bowel movements.

-And practicing some form of meditation is a good natural and effective way to improve how you deal with emotions which are a normal part of everyday life.
+Practicing some form of meditation is a good natural and effective way to improve how you deal with emotions which are a normal part of everyday life.
 Sometimes stress, depression, anxiety, etc can take a toll on your appetite so being in a healthy state of mind more consistently will only help.
-Although, it is also common for these issues to cause the opposite effect (causing weight gain and emotional eating habits) over the long term.
+However, it is also common for these issues to cause the opposite effect (causing weight gain and emotional eating habits) over the long term.

 Here’s a great resource about Stress & Eating Behaviors.

 Looking for an in-depth article on emotional eating triggers and ways to control them?
 Click Here.

 To learn more, please visit our Member’s Area to access our subscribed content.

 Did you know you can work out and exercise with a trainer at your home, office, hotel room, or anywhere in the world with online personal training?